Lost Your Resume? Here’s How You Can Recover the Information

 by Kim Isaacs, Monster Resume Expert

 What if you lost all your computer files — including your painstakingly prepared resume?
-Natural disasters, theft, computer crashes, viruses, or other computer or file damage can all cause the loss of important data.
+Natural disasters, house fires, theft, computer crashes, viruses, or other computer or file damage can all cause the loss of important data.
 Here’s help for those confronted with the prospect of having to rebuild their resumes from scratch.

 Before You Rebuild Your Resume